-Based out of Washington, DC, Carly Harvey combines Blues, Jazz, Soul, & Americana roots styles to create a unique sound that calls to mind Etta James, Bonnie Raitt, Nina Simone, with a little Ella Fitzgerald thrown in for good measure.
-In July 2018, Ms. Harvey was featured in Big City Blues Magazine as one of the youngest Blues artists to watch.
-She has had the privilege to share the stage with legendary and iconic musicians such as Annika Chambers, Ron Holloway, Kebbie Williams, Ephraim Owens, Cory Henry, Kofi Burbridge, Junior Marvin, and Susan Tedeschi, another artist whose work has been foundational to her musical evolution.
+Based out of Washington, DC, Carly Harvey combines Blues, Jazz, Soul and Americana Roots styles to create a unique sound that calls to mind Etta James, Bonnie Raitt, and Nina Simone, with a little Ella Fitzgerald thrown in for good measure.
+In July 2018, Carly was featured in Big City Blues Magazine as one of the youngest Blues artists to watch.
+She has had the privilege of sharing the stage with iconic musicians including Annika Chambers, Ron Holloway, Kebbie Williams, Ephraim Owens, Cory Henry, Kofi Burbridge, Junior Marvin, and Susan Tedeschi - an artist whose work has been foundational to her musical evolution.

 "If this kind of blues doesn't excite you then You Ain't Living Right"